RoyAwesome/WorldSmith/README.md

 * If you can, please [Donate] to keep the project running.
 * If you can program, I appreciate pull requests.
 Please see the pull request guidelines below.
+* If you can help translate Worldsmith, please get in contact with me or submit a pull request.
 * Tell the world about Worldsmith.